recourcefulcoder/VKCloneBackend/services/user/README.md

 (handling redis operations) and token-manipulation functions (creation/verification)
 - **dependencies.py** - contains app dependencies to be included
 - **pydmodels.py** - contains Pydantic models, used for request validation in FastAPI request handlers
+- **celery_app.py** - contains definition for celery application and its tasks inside a project

 Main logic of the application (meaning endpoint handlers) is defined in routers/users.py